greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/modules/postgres_fdw.html.md

 The Greenplum Database `postgres_fdw` module is a modified version of the PostgreSQL `postgres_fdw` module.
 The module behaves as described in the PostgreSQL [postgres\_fdw](https://www.postgresql.org/docs/9.4/postgres-fdw.html) documentation when you use it to access a remote PostgreSQL database.

-**Note:** There are some restrictions and limitations when you use this foreign data wrapper module to access Greenplum Database, described below.
+> **Note** There are some restrictions and limitations when you use this foreign data wrapper module to access Greenplum Database, described below.

 ## <a id="topic_reg"></a>Installing and Registering the Module